 Each essay costs a buck at Amazon, and is delivered to you in a Kindle format.
 (You can download the Kindle reader app on nearly any device here.)
 Part of me feels guilty in charging for essays.
 Another part of me likes some pocket change for the occasional cup of coffee.
-Since I have a need for coffee – for I am little more than an engine that turns coffee into words and pee – this second side wins.
+Since I have a need for coffee, this second side wins.

 I should add, by the way, that the essays in the series are numbered, but you don’t have to read them in order.

 (click on the book covers below to be taken to the Amazon page.)

 You might be interested in getting all six essays at a single shot.
 In that case, here’s the collection, available for 20% less than you’d pay if you bought them all one-by-one.
 Or you might be resistant to the whole Kindle e-book thing, and would prefer a paperback edition.
 That is here as well, for a few bucks more.

 In computer games like Skyrim, we meet many non-playable characters (NPCs).
 They’re not real people, of course.
 But how close to real could we make them?
 In principle, could an NPC be conscious?
 And: might we be NPCs?
 This short, light-hearted essay raises these questions, and other existential ones, in the realm of virtual minds.
 (Stacks #6)